One of the biggest lessons I learned from a career in sales was to use your ears twice as much as your mouth.

 Or maybe you’re thinking of starting a family and know that you would like to be a stay-home parent.
 By discussing this and financially planning for it in the years leading up to parenthood, you can make this a reality.
 But only if you set it down as a goal.
 For example, you might want to start investing together to make sure you can fund your children’s tertiary studies.

 A quick and useful exercise I learned from Playing With Fire by Scott Rieckens, is for each person to write a list of the top 10 things that bring them joy.
 Then compare your lists and make sure that you are structuring your money and setting goals in a way that reflects your values and desires.

 The key is to think and work as a team, even if you have some goals that are different to each other.
-Just talk them through and compromise, reach agreement and make a plan.
+Think about your long-term goals and short-term goals.
+Just talk them through and compromise, reach an agreement and make a plan.